top of page

 The MHCD program is a voluntary program that provides a holistic evidence-based approach.
 To be eligible for the program, a person must:

-• A United States citizen or legal resident
+• Be a United States citizen or legal resident

-• If there are any restitution fees, the amount is less than $5,000
+• Have a pending criminal charge.
+If there are any restitution fees, the amount is less than $5,000.

-• Must not have been convicted of a dangerous offense within the past 10 years
+• Not have been convicted of a dangerous offense within the past 10 years

 Presiding Judge Roberto C. Naraja and Associate Judge Lillian S. Ada-Tenorio